molily/molily.de/_posts/2020-11-21-testing-angular.md

 {% raw %}<strong data-testid="count">{{ count }}</strong>{% endraw %}
 ```

-We can now find the element easily:
+We can now find the element as usual:

 ```typescript
 const countOutput = debugElement.query(